Love: The Last Revolution

 by Kim Sorrelle

-I saw devastation beyond imagination—
+I have seen devastation beyond imagination-

 and resilience stronger than steel.